 Evaluating the restoration needs of a home used to require site visits that were time consuming and meant our staff manually documenting all damage to a home using a variety of tools.
-CRCS DKI has been testing new technology that allows us to catalog the restoration needs of your home in a fraction of the time, bringing a host of benefits.
+DKI-CRCS has been testing new technology that allows us to catalog the restoration needs of your home in a fraction of the time, bringing a host of benefits.

 So much of the time spent in documenting damage in a home meant extensive photography, taking detailed measurements, translating to hours of work.
 All of this added up to more time required before we would be able to submit estimates to the insurance company, delaying the work of getting a client’s home or business back to normal.
 We’re now testing out new equipment and software that allows us to quickly generate 3D images of a home and use software to determine measurements while we’re at it.